icelary/kirk/views.md

 **Correction**

 This was an exchange with left-wing political commentator [Cenk Uygur](https://en.wikipedia.org/wiki/Cenk_Uygur) who was in the audience.
-The word interpreted as a slur was the name Cenk.
+The word interpreted as a slur was the name Cenk (pronounced _chenk_).

 > I live like a capitalist every single day, Cenk.
 I live as a capitalist.
 >